Pyrestone/jetson-fan-ctl/README.md

 Additionally, I recommend you use the barrel jack with a 4A power supply.

 ### Software
-I will assume you use the standard image on your jetson nano.

-If you have python 3, you should be good to go.
-you can check this using <code>python3 --version</code>
-(3.5 or higher should be fine.)
-otherwise, you can install it with

-    sudo apt install python3-dev
+All necessary dependencies are already installed on the Jetson Nano. jetson-fan-ctl only depends on python2.

 ## How to install:
-run

     ./install.sh

-The script will automatically run at boot time.

-It's a set-it-and-forget-it type thing, unless you want to mess with the fan speeds.

 ## How to customize:

-open /etc/automagic-fan/config.json with your favorite editor (I'm using nano):
+Create /etc/automagic-fan/config.json with your favorite editor (I'm using nano):

     sudo nano /etc/automagic-fan/config.json

-you will find the following lines:
+The following options are supported:

     {
     "FAN_OFF_TEMP":20,